Awpatterson217/Algorithms/README.md

 # Algorithms
-Various algorithms I have found helpful; I will expand this repository as I write them.
+Algorithms I have found helpful; I will expand this repository as I write them.
 <br />
 I will write each algorthim in several languages, likely: JavaScript, PHP, C, or Java.
 <br /><br />